 This slide displays a list of acronyms that will be used in this webinar.

-I would now like to turn the presentation over to our first speaker.
-Bethany, the floor is yours.
+I would now like to pass the presentation to our first speaker.
+Maria, the floor is yours.

-Bethany Bunch: Thank you, Maria.
-My name is Bethany Bunch, and I'll be covering topics such as the measurement period associated with the MSPB measure, including the impact due to the COVID-19 exception, and how to access the HSRs in your new Managed File Transfer inboxes.
+Maria Gugliuzza: Thank you, Brandi.
+My name is Maria Gugliuzza, and I'll be covering topics, such as the measurement period associated with the MSPB measure and how to access the HSRs in your new Managed File Transfer inboxes.

-The Medicare Spending per Beneficiary Hospital-Specific Reports were delivered to hospitals on May 27 and May 28.
+The Medicare Spending per Beneficiary, MSPB, Hospital-Specific Reports were delivered to hospitals by May 31, 2022.
 There is only a single HSR for MSPB, but it serves two purposes.
 The first is to serve as the mechanism in which hospitals can review the calculations of the measure and request corrections to those calculations as part of the Hospital VBP Program.
-The second is to serve as part of the preview period prior to the results being publicly reported during the January 2022 public reporting refresh.
+The second is to serve as part of the preview period prior to the results being reported during the January 2023 public reporting refresh.